xing-lab-pitt/livecellx/docs/source/index.rst

-.. livecell_tracker documentation master file, created by sphinx-quickstart on Thu Dec  1 22:22:40 2022.
+.. livecellx documentation master file, created by sphinx-quickstart on Thu Dec  1 22:22:40 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.